Engee documentation

 • Ensure data integrity during data transfer

-• Ensure deterministic data transfer (maximum delay)
+• Ensure deterministic during data (maximum delay)

 Dependencies